SettRaziel/wrf_archlinux/wrf_run/README.md

   of the system log most of the time the machine freezes while loading input data.
   - The latest change to adress this problem is the usage of flock within the script that prevents two or more parallel model runs
+  - running an additional instance on another server with a different virtualization software resulted in a stable instance, so it might be possible that the different virtualization or ram errors lead to the freezing behavior
 * Using different resolutions for x and y seems to lead to an error, that file informations do not concur with the settings from the namelist file.
 Only the value of dx seems to be used.
 This needs to be reviewed.